electronsandstuff/BeLinear/README.md

 * M_cum: array_like
       The transfer matrices in phase space ([x, px]) output at every step from the solver.
 A (2,2,n) numpy array.

-##### get_B(voltages, anode_map_filename, beamline_length, N=10000)

-Computes the matrix "B" used in data analysis for the voltage scan method of calculating MTE.
-Will likely be deprecated soon in favor of keeping this more application specific code in standalone voltage scan libraries

-###### Parameters

-* voltages: array_like
-      The list of voltages in the scan
-* anode_map_filename: str
-      The anode fieldmap normalized so that the cathode is at 9 kV (an unfortunate legacy standard).
-      The file should be tab delimited with the columns z and Ez.
-* beamline_length: float
-      The location of the final screen in meters.
-* N: int
-      The number of steps for the solver to take.

-###### Returns

-* B: array_like
-      The matrix "B" for the voltage scan.
-It's rows are [M11^2(V), M12^2(V)] for each voltage in the scan.